chhantyal/5minutes/README.md

 # 5Minutes - Server Security Essentials

-Secure your Linux server with single command.
+Secure your Linux server with single command!

 A while back, I read this [article][1] about what you should do first when you get new server.
 Doing so manually is quite boring though, and error prone.
 So, I tried to automate with [Ansible][2],